Historic background

 Today's building boom is boosting the population in new residential areas.
 The city is sprawling eastward along Moscow Street, which is the longest street in Brest (9.3 km) and its main traffic artery.
 This street extends eastward to the transcontinental highway, running from Paris to Moscow, and westward to Masherov Avenue.

 Today, Brest covers a land area of 145 square kilometers with its extensive network of 775 streets, both large and small.
 The city is known for its modern architecture and design, as well as its beautiful blend of tree-lined streets, parks, gardens, and neighborhoods.
 This is why we call Brest "a green city".
 However, like all large urban areas, Brest faces challenges such as pollution, overburdened transportation systems, and a changing economy.
 Brest has made some progress in addressing these issues, which can be seen even during a stroll across the city.
-I suggest taking such a stroll with a camera.
+How about we go for a walk with me?

 It's impossible for one person to describe all the streets of Brest.
 That's why I have chosen to focus on some major streets, mostly in the downtown area, which were laid out in the mid-19th century.